-I am a fourth year Ph.D. student in the Computer Science Department at Brown University where I am lucky to be advised by Ben Raphael.
+I am a fifth year Ph.D. student in the Computer Science Department at Brown University where I am lucky to be advised by Ben Raphael.
 My research centers around designing algorithms for analysis of high-throughput DNA sequencing data of cancer genomes.
 In particular, I have recently been focused on trying to better understand and model intra-tumor heterogeneity.

 I received my undergraduate degree in Mathematics from Pomona College in 2005.
 I worked as a software tester for Epic Systems, a company that designs electronic medical record systems, from 2005-2008, before receiving a certificate in Computer Science from University of Wisconsin - Madison in 2010, and my masters in Computer Science from Brown University in 2012.
-I am currently funded by an NSF Graduate Research Fellowship.
+From 2011-2014 I was funded by an NSF Graduate Research Fellowship.
+I recieved a Google Anita Borg Scholarship in 2014.

 You can find a copy of my CV here.